 Example: Black pepper can cause cough or can trigger asthma symptoms in patients with asthma.

-• Sesame seed is a more traditional food allergen and may be contained in spice mixtures.
+• Sesame seed is a more traditional food allergen of growing concern and may be contained in spice mixtures.
 A reaction may be attributed to a true food allergy, and it can be life threatening.
 For patients known to be allergic to sesame, care should be taken in avoiding spices with sesame as an ingredient.
+The Food and Drug Administration is advancing a new effort for the consideration of labeling for sesame, in par with other major food allergens.

 If a particular spice has been consistently causing symptoms, an allergist / immunologist should be consulted.
 In most cases, the reaction to a spice will be due to a non-allergic cause.